Course Outline

 Goal:

-To demonstrate your skills in evaluating inclusive design solutions and create inclusive digital business assets
+To demonstrate your skills in inclusive design and the creation of inclusive and accessible digital assets.

 Format:

-You will apply accessibility standards and principles of inclusive design to develop a portfolio of inclusive digital assets (Word, PDF, Social Media, Multimedia and Web)
+You will apply accessibility standards and principles of inclusive design to develop a portfolio of inclusive digital assets that reflect on some aspect of inclusivity in society.
+In a one-to-one interview you will describe the inclusivity and accessibility of your portfolio, and demonstrate how it was created.

 Criteria: